Philio/PreferenceCompatExtended/README.md

 For SDK 11+ devices this inherits from `PreferenceThemeOverlay`.

-For SDK 14+ devices this inherits from `PreferenceThemeOverlay.v14.Material` and fixes a number of bugs that currently exist in the Google libraries.
+For SDK 14+ devices this inherits from `PreferenceThemeOverlay.v14.Material`.

-Some of the styling fixes were taken from or inspired by: https://github.com/Gericop/Android-Support-Preference-V7-Fix

 ## License